Deploying an Internet Information Services-Hosted WCF Service

 Ensure That IIS, ASP.NET and WCF Are Correctly Installed and Registered

 WCF, IIS, and ASP.NET must be installed for IIS-hosted WCF services to function correctly.
-The procedures for installing WCF (as part of the WinFX), ASP.NET and IIS vary depending on the operating system version being used.
-For more information about installing WCF and the WinFX, see Microsoft .NET Framework 4 Web Installer.
-Instructions for installing IIS can be found at Installing IIS.
+The procedures for installing WCF (as part of the .NET Framework), ASP.NET, and IIS vary depending on your operating system.
+For more information about installing WCF and the .NET Framework, see Install the .NET Framework for developers.
+To install IIS on Windows 10, open Programs and Features in Control Panel and then select Turn Windows features on or off.
+In Windows Features, select Internet Information Services and then choose OK.

-The installation process for the WinFX automatically registers WCF with IIS if IIS is already present on the machine.
-If IIS is installed after the WinFX, an additional step is required to register WCF with IIS and ASP.NET.
+The installation process for .NET Framework automatically registers WCF with IIS if IIS is already present on the machine.
+If IIS is installed after .NET Framework, an additional step is required to register WCF with IIS and ASP.NET.
 You can do this as follows, depending on your operating system:

 Create a New IIS Application or Reuse an Existing ASP.NET Application